-- Students may apply for Special Provision if they have a long term illness, disability or personal difficulties.
-Appropriate arrangements will be made to assist students to complete school assessment without being disadvantaged. - Students with a long term illness, disability or personal difficulties should speak with the Level Coordinator as soon as possible so that arrangements can be put in place before an assessment begins. - When a student is absent from school for prolonged period of time or has been unable to complete all assessment tasks because of illness or other special circumstances, the school may grant Special Provision. - The student will not be penalised for lack of attendance. - Students may be granted additional time, special arrangements to complete assessment tasks or tasks may be rescheduled or reduced. - In exceptional circumstances the Principal may grant S for the unit. - Students are required to complete an 'Application for Special Provision' form available from the VCE Coordinator.
+- Students may apply for Special Provision if they have a long-term illness, disability or personal difficulties.
+Appropriate arrangements will be made to assist students to complete school assessment without being disadvantaged. - Students with a long-term illness, disability or personal difficulties should speak with the Level Coordinator as soon as possible so that arrangements can be put in place before an assessment begins. - When a student is absent from school for prolonged period of time or has been unable to complete all assessment tasks because of illness or other special circumstances, the school may grant Special Provision. - The student will not be penalised for lack of attendance. - Students may be granted additional time, special arrangements to complete assessment tasks or tasks may be rescheduled or reduced. - In exceptional circumstances the Principal may grant S for the unit. - Students are required to complete an 'Application for Special Provision' form available from the VCE Coordinator. - Students undertaking the VM or the VPC are eligible for Special Provisions and arrangements - students should speak to the VCE Coordinator to set up a meeting to explore Special Provisions.
+Students will require documentation from medical professionals and/or teacher observations and supporting letters to support their applications.